victorpengmx/tp/docs/UserGuide.md

 **Unsuccessful Output:**

-- If the specified company index is missing, you will get the following error message:
+- If the specified person/company index is missing or is not a positive integer, you will get the following error message:
 ```
 Invalid command format!
 deletePerson: Deletes the person identified by the index number from the specified company and also removes them from the address book.